 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 All the ingredients in this Broccoli Gratin with Swiss and Parmesan are low-carb foods, making this a better choice for low-carb diets than many traditional Thanksgiving vegetable dishes.
-But this recipe is relatively high in fat which won’t matter to many low-carb eaters, but if you’re following The South Beach Diet, it’s probably a “once-in-a-while treat”.
+This recipe is relatively high in fat which won’t matter to many low-carb eaters, but if you’re following The South Beach Diet, it’s probably a “once-in-a-while treat”.